Residence Permit and Health Care

 - International office highly recommends that exchange students get a health insurance that covers their stay in Finland.

 Student health care is available to exchange and master degree students who are members of the Student Union.
+NB! only accessible until the end of year 2020.
 Doctoral students are not entitled to use the services of Finnish Student Health Service (FSHS).

 FSHS offers services of general health, oral health and mental health.